 Ten of the Best - your guide to what to catch on stage around Notts in the days ahead

-1 Matthew Bourne’s The Midnight Bell, Theatre Royal, Nottingham, September 2 to 6
+1 Blood Brothers, Theatre Royal, Nottingham, Tuesday September 9 to Saturday September 13

-2 Film screening: West Side Story (1961), Mansfield Palace Theatre lounge, Thursday September 4
+Written by Willy Russell, the much-loved musical tells the captivating and moving tale of twins who, separated at birth, grow up on opposite sides of the tracks, only to meet again with fateful consequences.
+Bill Kenwright’s production surpassed 10,000 performances in London’s West End, one of only three musicals ever to reach that milestone.
+The score includes Bright New Day, Marilyn Monroe and the emotionally charged hit Tell Me It’s Not True.
+Visit www.trch.co.uk or call 0115 989 5555 to book.

 3 The Last Stand of Mrs Mary Whitehouse, Nottingham Playhouse, Friday September 5 to Saturday September 27